deinleinT/toolset/README.md

 **Important remark:**
 Within the REFERENCE-EXCELFILE.xlsx there will be columns generated with name *Version* and *Date* and *VersionTwo* and *DateTwo*.
 The data referring to these columns is retrieved online from the individual specification site.
 For example, consider the specification with id 36.300 --> https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=2430.
 Choose the tab *Versions*.
 The versions are sorted by the release.
 In this case the columns *Version* and *Date* correspond to the release at the top and the latest published version, *VersionTwo* and *DateTwo* always correspond to the release which comes next to the first release.
 Regarding to 36.300 the latest version (and date) of release 15 and release 14 would be checked and compared to the values which are saved in the REFERENCE-EXCELFILE.xlsx.
 If there are newer versions available, it would be downloaded and the referring field in the column would be updated.
+It is also possible to check whether there is a third published release of a specification by passing the optional parameter *-3*.

 ## Usage of *pdfExtracter.py*
 * Be sure, there is a folder with name *Specifications* in the same directory as this script.